John1s/docker-certificates/readme.md

 No using the Docker command line you can type Docker commands and they will be exectuted against the remote Docker service. i.e.

 docker ps

+## Docker-compose mounting volumes
+When using docker-compose against a remote Docker instance you can encounter problems with the difference in folder structures between Windows and Linux.
+If you have problems mounting volumes you may need to set this environment variable.

+COMPOSE_CONVERT_WINDOWS_PATHS=1